aragon/hack/docs/guides-agent-app.md

 Now that we've downloaded aragonCLI 🎉, we're ready to install the Agent app.

-aragonCLI installs the `aragon dao` commands.
-We use [these commands](https://hack.aragon.org/docs/cli-dao-commands) to interact directly with our DAO from the command line.
+aragonCLI installs the [`aragon dao`](https://hack.aragon.org/docs/cli-dao-commands) commands.
+We use these cto interact directly with our DAO from the command line.
 They're also available directly using the `dao` shortcut.

 We'll use the the [`dao install`](https://hack.aragon.org/docs/cli-dao-commands#dao-install) command to install the Agent app.